wxWidgets/website/about/screenshots/index.md

 </div>

 [KiCad][kicad] is an open source (GPL) application for designing electronic schematic diagrams and printed circuit board artwork.
-Available for Windows and Linux.
+Available for Windows, Linux, and Mac.

 [kicad]: https://www.kicad.org/